harshalD9922/Sentiment-Analysis-using-Twitter-API/README.md

 # Sentiment-Analysis-using-Twitter-API
-Lexicon Based Approach for Sentiment Analysis using Twitter API
+Using the Twitter API, a Lexicon-Based Approach for Sentiment Analysis

-Learn how to connect and download tweets through Twitter API.
-From there I will show you how to clean this data and prepare them for sentiment analysis.
-There are two most commonly used approaches to sentiment analysis so we will look at both of them.
-First one is Lexicon based approach where you can use prepared lexicons to analyse data and get sentiment of given text.And second one is Machine Learning Approach.
+Learn how to connect to Twitter API and get tweets.
+I'll then teach you how to clean the data and prepare it for sentiment analysis.
+We will look at both of the most often used techniques to sentiment analysis.
+The first is a lexicon-based technique, in which you may utilise predefined lexicons to analyse data and determine the sentiment of a given text.
+The second is the Machine Learning Approach.